experimentalpolitics/immigration/material/design.md

 1. Strong
 2. Not very strong

-Most important problem

-- give 10 options, choose 3
+**[problem]** *(randomize order)* What do you think are the most important problems facing this country?
+Please rank the following issues from the most important to the least important.

+1. Unemployment
+2. Inequality
+3. Federal Deficit
+4. Taxes
+5. High Cost of Living / Inflation
+6. Immigration
+7. Health Care
+8. Racism
+9. Environment / Climate Change
+10. Violence / Crime

 \newpage

 ## Experimental Manipulation

-- First treatment: tweet (search/assigned X source X pro/con X RT ratio)
+- *Control condition:* skip this section
+- *Treatment groups:* choice/assigned X controversial/popular
+    - *Manipulation 1 (choice/assigned):* Before seeing any content, Rs can either freely choose to view a Fox News or MSNBC tweet, or they are randomly assigned to one of them.
+In any case, the content of the tweet is the same.
+    - *Manipulation 2 (controversial/popular):* RT ratio suggests either popular (many likes/RTs, few comments) or controversial (few likes/RTs, many comments) content
-        - Outcome measure: click on link or click on next?
+    - *Outcome measure:* click on link in tweet or click on `next` button?
-- Second treatment: full article (same groups as before)
+- After viewing the tweets, respondents are asked to read the full article (whether they clicked on the tweet or not).
-        - Outcome measure: how much time spent on article?
+    - *Outcome measure:* how much time spent on article?

-- Info search: assigned to source (Fox/MSNBC) vs. choosing one
-- RT Ratio: popular vs. controversial according to Comment/RT&Like ratio
-- Control condition: now exposure
-- *Note*: Include measure to capture whether participants click on the story link in the initial tweet

 ### Tweets